-These accounts are still subject to audit by their auditors Berg Kaprow Lewis.
+These accounts were signed off by their auditors Berg Kaprow Lewis on 24 July 2019.
 The Council has reviewed the accounting policies applied by EFS and has concluded that there are no material adjustments required to align accounting policies.
 Both entities have a year end of 31 March.

 As a subsidiary, the accounts of EFS have been consolidated with those of the Council on a line by line basis, and any balances and transactions between the parties have been eliminated in full.
-EFS's expenditure and income, adjusted for transactions with the Council, is included as a discrete service line in the Comprehensive Income and Expenditure Statement; and balance sheet values are similarly incorporated into the relevant headings of the Balance Sheet, removing balances owed between the two parties.
+EFS's expenditure and income, adjusted for transactions with the Council, is included as a discrete service line in the Comprehensive Income and Expenditure Statement and Balance Sheet values are similarly incorporated into the relevant headings of the Balance Sheet, removing balances owed between the two parties.